zhoujd/zzemacs/site-lisp/markdown-mode/README.md

     simple shell script](https://jblevins.org/log/marked-2-command).
     This variable can also be a function; in this case `markdown-open` will call it without arguments to preview the current buffer.

+  * `markdown-open-image-command` - the command used for opening image link (default: `nil`) via `markdown-follow-*` commands.
+This variable can also be a function, in this case it is called with a single argument, image-link.
+If this value is `nil`, `markdown-mode` opens image links by `find-file`.

   * `markdown-hr-strings` - list of strings to use when inserting horizontal rules.
 Different strings will not be distinguished